relaycorp/ddos-report/docs/systems/index.md

 ---
-title: DDoS deterrents by system type
+title: DDoS mitigations by system type
 sidebar_position: 0
 ---

-# DDoS deterrents by system type
+# DDoS mitigations by system type

 Every system should fall into at least one of these categories.
 For example, an IMAP server would only fall into the [authenticated server](./authenticated) category, but Awala would fall into the [federated](./federated.md) and [public goods](./public-goods.md) categories.